aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/document-conversion/conversion-results-screen/_index.md

 ---
 title: Conversion Results Screen
-description: "This page describes how to interpret conversion results in the SharePoint UI."
+description: "This page describes how to interpret conversion results in the SharePoint UI using the Aspose.Words for SharePoint."
 type: docs
 weight: 30
 url: /sharepoint/conversion-results-screen/